arkabagchi1993/GROMACS_Files/README.md

 	#include "posre_LIG.itp"
 	#endif

-**For Protein-Protein and Protein-DNA/RNA simulation, the posre_LIG.itp file needs to be included at a different place, which is at the top of the file where,**
+**For Protein-DNA/RNA simulation, the posre_LIG.itp file needs to be included at a different place, which is at the top of the file where,**

 	; Include ligand topology
  	#include "LIG.top"